 Don’t only establish goals such as finishing your graduate degree, paying your debts, going on a vacation to the Caribbean, or finally going to the gym.
 Instead, set life resolutions, big things you can start this new year.
 God invites us to nourish our hope with our faith.
 Christians are hopeful people that believe that the best is still to come.
 Making a list and leaving it in a visible place during the rest of the year surely will help.

 Don’t confuse “evaluating” with “rescuing what went wrong.”
-To evaluate is to give value to something; thus, review the most significant events you lived, the most important decisions you made, your most transcendental projects, and give them a value.
+To evaluate is to give value to something; thus, review the most significant events you lived, the most important decisions you made, your most transcendental projects, and give them value.
 But careful, life is not black and white, in fact, it is mostly gray.
 Things are not always good or bad.
 For this reason, I invite you to see your life as Jesus would see it, with love, mercy, hope, and thus, evaluate what you have done.
-Otherwise, evaluating the year that just concluded will be a torture that will make you reproach yourself for the bad things you’ve done, and will make you think about how much you long for the new year to start.
+Otherwise, evaluating the year that just concluded will be torture that will make you reproach yourself for the bad things you’ve done, and will make you think about how much you long for the new year to start.

-The year 2016 has been very moving due to the many painful deaths we have seen in the media.
+This year has been very moving due to the many painful deaths we have seen in the media.
 War, hunger, and injustice have scrunched up our hearts and made us grit our teeth more than once during this year.
 Possibly, more than one of you lost a family member or a close friend, too.
 Let us dedicate a few minutes to honor their memories and make a toast to their lives, and offer ours for the suffering of their families.
 Let their memories be more than a nostalgic and melancholic thought, but a motivation to live our lives with love and enthusiasm.

 Staying up late the night before may make us forget that on January 1 we celebrate something very important to our faith: the Solemnity of Mary, Mother of God.
 We are used to this name the Church gives to the Holy Virgin Mary, but the fact that a fragile and perishable human creature is the mother of God Himself, is something sublime and we celebrate it on this date.
 Let’s then begin the new year greeting her, dedicating a few minutes of prayer to her, and attending Mass in her memory.
 Don’t let the amount of the food leftover from the previous night stop us from giving a New Year hug to the person that gave us our Savior: Mary, our Mother.